comparaonline/co_aspects/README.md

 ### Arguments

-Aspects can receive arguments and a block if it needs some dynamic information from the call.
-These arguments and block must be passed via the annotation:
+Aspects can receive hash arguments and a block if it needs some dynamic information from the call.
+These hash arguments and block must be passed via the
+annotation:

 ```ruby
 class Quoter